-Welcome to Heckington.com the Community Website for the Lincolnshire village of Heckington, bringing you all that's great about the village.
+Welcome to Heckington.com the community website for the Lincolnshire village of Heckington.
+This website is run and supported by local villagers in an attempt to bring you all that's great about the village.

 On this site you will find useful links to local traders, organisations and groups that will showcase what Heckington has to offer to its residents and visitors alike, proving that Heckington is a great place to visit and an even greater place to live!

 Keeping you up to date with what's going on..

 Heckington has its own twitter account @heckington.
 Whether you are a local resident or a visitor from afar, please follow us to keep up to date with what's going on in the village.
 Our twitter account takes feeds from various social media platforms linked with Heckington, so follow us and join the fun.

 There are several Facebook pages devoted to Heckington, including groups looking at our village history as well as our famous Heckington Windmill and Heckington Show.
 The Facebook groups are run by local residents and are full of useful information and often lively discussion about what's going on in the village.
 Click HERE to join in with the local discussions.

 We also have our own YouTube channel with a selection of Heckington related videos.
 If you have any video footage of Heckington that you would like to be included on this website please contact us. in the meantime we hope you enjoy our videos, that can be found on here at the Heckington YouTube Channel.